Explore the Agenda

 2:30 pm Contextualising Trifecta ADC Design & Advancing Next-Generation Branched Linker ADC Development

-Head, ADC Research & Technologies, Debiopharm
+Head of ADC Research & Technologies, Debiopharm

 • Applying a trifecta approach to design a fit-for-purpose linker for haematologic ADCs, with preclinical insights from Debio-1562M incorporating MLINKSELECT DM1